Mark Helias, Gerry Hemingway & Ray Anderson

 After 1988 the group went into a temporary dormancy while all three of its members pursued their own individual groups.
 In the fall of 1993 BassDrumBone became active again for a tour in Europe.
 A tour in 1996 yielded "Hence the Reason"(enj9222) and in March of 1999 BDB released some archival material from 1986-97 on an Auricle Records cd entitled "Cooked to Perfection".
 BassDrumBone celebrated its 25th year together with the release of "March of Dimes" on the Dutch label Data.
 On the eve of our 30th anniversary, Clean Feed released "The Line Up".
 Followed by "The Other Parade" also on Clean Feed in 2009.

 And now on November 15, 2017 will come a very special double CD called "The Long Road" on Auricle Records (see here).

 The Other Parade was released (May 6, 2011) on Clean Feed Records.
 It was recorded in August 2009 in NYC and features nine new compositions commissioned by Chamber Music America's "New Works" Program on the occasion of our 30th anniversary.
-It is avaiiable from this site here, and you can hear examples of it here.
+It is availiable from this site here, and you can hear examples of it at the bottom of the home page here.

 "Needless to emphasize is that the disc is packed with stunning solos, highlighting a telepathic interplay, and infectious music flow, and able to satisfy the most refined and diverse listening palates, from the occasional listener to the more jaded.
 The beautiful cover photo speaks of centuries-old traditions - portrays the young drummers of Gavoi (town in the heart of Barbagia) during the carnival - the music contained on The Other Parade is steeped in tradition, but speaks the language of modernity."
 Vincenzo Roggero AAJ Italia